 - Peer CP NFs consider this AMF as unavailable while retaining the UE context.

 - For the UE(s) that were associated to the corresponding AMF, when the peer CP NF needs to initiate a transaction towards the AMF, if backup AMF information of the corresponding failed AMF is not available, CP NF should select another AMF from the same AMF set and forward the transaction together with the old GUAMI.
+If neither the backup AMF nor any other AMF from the AMF set is available, then CP NF can select an AMF from the same AMF Region as in clause 6.3.5.
 If backup AMF information of the corresponding failed AMF is available, the CP NF forwards transaction to the backup AMF.
 If CP NF needs to send a notification to new AMF which is associated with a subscription from the old AMF, the CP NF shall exchange the old AMF information embedded in the Notification Address with the new AMF information, and use that Notification Address for subsequent communication.

 - When the 5G-AN or CP NFs need to select a different AMF from the same AMF set,